LionSec/katoolin/README.md

 - By installing armitage , you will install metasploit

 # Warning
-After before updating your system , please remove all Kali-linux repositories to avoid any kind of problem .
+Before updating your system , please remove all Kali-linux repositories to avoid any kind of problem .

 # I have some questions!